The Shops at Ledgewood Commons: 2016–present: The Shops at Ledgewood Commons

-On March 19, 2021, Burlington Department Store opened at The Shops At Ledgewood Commons.

-Ulta Beauty, Panda Express & Five Guys opened at The Shops At Ledgewood Commons in April 2021.
+In March 2021, Burlington Department Store opened.
+Ulta Beauty, Panda Express and Five Guys opened a month later in April.

 On July 30, 2021, The Shops At Ledgewood Commons held a grand opening ribbon cutting ceremony which marked the official opening of the new open air power center.
+Many other stores are set to open.
+In 2023, Lemon Tree moved to one of the strip malls to make way for Popeyes.

+In November 2023, Barnes & Noble announced that it would return to the shopping center in January 2024.

+The mall was purchased by Urban Edge Properties in April 2024 for $83.2 million.
+The next month, the acquirer obtained a 5-year, $50 million mortgage on the property.

+In May 2024, J.Crew Factory opened and Red Lobster closed its location in the shopping center due to the company preparing to file for bankruptcy.

+On June 16, 2025, At Home filed for bankruptcy and announced it would close 26 stores nationwide, including its location in the shopping center.
+The store closed on August 24, 2025.

 Controversy

-The construction of the Shops at Ledgewood Commons was given an exception from Governor Phil Murphy's Essential Construction order during COVID-19.
-Construction workers protested the decision, though the Mayor of Roxbury Township said that the project is essential since the center has a Walmart and restaurants.
+The construction of the Shops at Ledgewood Commons was given an exception from Governor Phil Murphy's Essential Construction order during the COVID-19 pandemic.
+Construction workers protested the decision, though the Mayor of Roxbury said that the project is essential since the center has a Walmart and restaurants.
 The Walmart temporarily closed in 2019 for a new supercenter store.